COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Treatment options for locoregional recurrent neuroblastoma initially classified as low risk include the following:

 Local or regional recurrent cancer is resected if possible.

-Infants younger than 1 year at the time of locoregional recurrence whose tumors have any unfavorable biologic properties are observed if resection is total or near total.
-If the resection is less than near total, these same infants are treated with chemotherapy.
+Infants younger than 1 year at the time of locoregional recurrence whose tumors have any unfavorable biological properties are observed if resection is total or near total.
+If the resection is less than near total, these infants are treated with chemotherapy.
 Chemotherapy may consist of moderate doses of carboplatin, cyclophosphamide, doxorubicin, and etoposide, or cyclophosphamide and topotecan.
-The cumulative dose of each agent is kept low to minimize long-term effects from the chemotherapy regimen as used in previous COG trials (COG-P9641 and COG-A3961).[13,14]
+The cumulative dose of each agent is kept low to minimize long-term effects, as used in previous COG trials (COG-P9641 and COG-A3961).[13,14,16]

 Evidence (surgery followed by observation or chemotherapy):

 Metastatic recurrence or disease refractory to standard treatment